zuozhenggh/learning-library/oic-integration-library/core-competencies/b2b/getting-started/getting-started-b2b/gettingStartedB2B.md

 **Trading Partners** is the where you register your external trading partners and enter information on their behalf.
 Note that your trading partners cannot access these pages in your Oracle Integration instance.
 Therefore, as the B2B system administrator, you gather information from your external trading partners, and enter that information in Trading Partner configurations.

-Similar to B2B for Oracle Integration, your external trading partner will have a B2B application of their own, and they will collect some information about your company, and enter that information into their B2B application.
+Similar to Oracle Integration B2B, your external trading partner will have a B2B application of their own, and they will collect some information about your company, and enter that information into their B2B application.

 Once the setup is completed on both the ends (and tested), then the two parties - your company and the external trading partner, are ready to send and receive documents.